-• A campus police department or a campus security department of an institution.

-- Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings. - An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
+- A campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An institution official with significant responsibility for student and campus activities, including student housing, student discipline and campus judicial proceedings. - An official is defined as any person who has the authority and the duty to act or respond to issues on behalf of the institution.